 Tip: Your perspective and priorites can change depending on what you see.
 Often buyers don't know what they like or don't like until they see it.
 Occasionally I see people start looking for one thing then end up purchasing something different.

-A small artisan distillery creates spirits using honey, in the heart of the Comox Valley.
+A small artisan distillery creates spirits using honey in Courtenay.

 You have found a home that works for you and want to make a offer.
 Making an offer involves several steps and a number of professionals may help you along the way.
 Your Realtor will lead you through the process and advise when other professionals are needed.

 The question is what to offer, or more importantly, what is fair market value?
 (See Market Value for more on this topic.)
 The time you

 spent browsing the market will be helpful, as you have compared many homes and have seen what they have sold for.
 Your Realtor will also help by doing some